-- 1. Enterprise Risk Management utilising the principles and practices outlined in the Australia/New Zealand and International Risk Management Standard AS/NZS ISO 31000:2009. - 2.
+- Enterprise Risk Management utilising the principles and practices outlined in the Australia/New Zealand and International Risk Management Standard AS/NZS ISO 31000:2009. - 2.
 Meeting the statutory requirement that Council adopts an overall policy demonstrating its commitment to risk management. - 3.
 Continued maintenance of an Operational Risk Management Committee. - 4.
 Developing and maintaining a culture within Council of awareness and active management of risks. - 5.
 Providing regular education of its employees in risk management practices. - 6.
 Utilising generally accepted risk mitigation techniques for managing its risks. - 7.
 Assessing its risk exposure and to the development of plans to reduce the level of risk to within its risk criteria. - 8.
-Allocating adequate resources to ensure the effective implementation and coordination of risk management activities. - 9.
-Prioritising its risks so that resources can be devoted to managing high priority risks. - 10.
+Allocating adequate resources to ensure the effective implementation and co-ordination of risk management activities. - Prioritising its risks so that resources can be devoted to managing high priority risks. - 10.
 Developing and maintaining a Risk Management Framework and a Risk Management Handbook to guide the implementation of enterprise risk management throughout the organization. - 11.
 Regularly monitoring its risk management framework and handbook to ensure that Council's risk management objectives are being achieved. - 12.
-Providing information and reports to decision-makers so that they are able to make informed decisions.
+Providing information and reports to decision-makers so that they are able to make informed decisions. - 13.
+Requiring all employees and stakeholders including contractors and suppliers to assume responsibility and accountability for managing risks within their own areas. - 14.
+Developing systems, including risk registers, which will continually improve our ability to manage risks and reduce our exposure. - 15.
+Utilising enterprise risk management to facilitate the realisation of business opportunities.